 Hawaii New Year

-While New Year celebrations are held throughout the islands, the Aloha Tower Marketplace in Honolulu is where many locals and tourists find themselves on New Year’s Eve.
+While the Hawaii holiday celebration of New Year's Eve is held throughout the islands, the Aloha Tower Marketplace in Honolulu is where many locals and tourists find themselves on New Year’s Eve.
 A spectacular fireworks display is held over the harbor, while performances, giveaways, and carnivals lead up to the midnight extravaganza.